zixiCat/easy-create-react-context/README.md

 [![NPM Status](https://img.shields.io/npm/v/easy-create-react-context.svg)](https://www.npmjs.com/package/easy-create-react-context)

-The tool just encapsulates React.createContext, but it's
+The tool just encapsulated React.createContext, but it's

 **more efficient**,

-**more convenient** when compared to `Reducer + Context` such combination and
+**more convenient** when compared to `Reducer + Context` such a combination and

 **easier** to manage the state of small modules.
 You can think of it as mini version of **MobX**, but with the same rendering efficiency.